Blue Jays’ Tapia hits inside-the-park grand slam vs Red Sox

 Tapia’s sprint around the bases highlighted a record scoring outburst for the Blue Jays, who surpassed the franchise mark for runs in a game with their 25th during the fifth inning.
-They led 27-3 after 5 1/2 innings, three shy of the modern major league record.
+They led 27-5 after 7 1/2 innings, three runs shy of the modern major league record.

 Tapia hit the second inside-the-park slam in Toronto’s history – both of them at Fenway.
 This one came as part of a seven-running inning.